How to Renew a Work Visa in Japan (2026 Guide)

 • Start the process early (3 months before expiry)

-• Bring certified translations for any non-Japanese documentation
+• Bring certified translations for non-Japanese documents

-• Prepare multiple copies of your documents
+• Prepare multiple copies of all documents

-• Bring your employer’s contact information
+• Have your employer’s contact info ready

-• Use the Immigration Agency website for the latest forms and updates:
+• Use the Immigration Agency website for the latest forms

-Once approved, your Residence Card will be reissued with:
+Once approved, your Residence Card will reflect:

-• A new Period of Stay
+• New Period of Stay

-• Updated visa status
+• Updated Visa Status

 Comments